SAP-samples/hana-shine-xsa/README.md

-## Clone to SAP Web IDE for SAP HANA
+## How to import code to SAP Web IDE for SAP HANA?

-The code can be cloned directly to SAP Web IDE for SAP HANA version SP12 and up.
+The code can be imported to SAP Web IDE for SAP HANA version SP12 and up.

 - Launch SAP Web IDE for SAP HANA